 Beginning with the fall 2020 semester the MA Health Connector issued new guidelines that require us to charge this fee if you are enrolled in a degree/certificate program for at least nine credits of remote credit courses resulting from COVID19 transition to online.

 Part-time students taking fewer than 9 credits are not eligible to purchase the school plan, nor are dependents of students taking 9 credits or more.
-However, if you think you should be eligible but do not see an insurance charge on your bill, please contact the Student Billing Office at (413) 775-1301.
+Additionally, we will review accounts regularly through the last day to drop/withdraw with no record in order to identify accounts that have been assessed the insurance charge but subusequently the account became ineligible to be charged because: you dropped below nine credits; you are enrolled in strictly online classes; or, you have not declared a major.
+In these cases, the charge will be removed from your account.
+However, if you think you may be eligible to be charged but you do not see an insurance charge on your bill, please contact the Student Billing Office at (413) 775-1301.

 If you are ineligible to purchase the College’s student insurance plan, alternative insurance options may be available to you.
-Due to recent Federal Health Care laws enacted, students may be eligible for coverage under a parent’s plan.
+Due to recent federal and state health care laws enacted, students may be eligible for coverage under a parent’s plan or under a state subsidized plan.
 Your parent should check with their insurance company or employer to determine whether you are eligible under their plan.
-To find out about other insurance options visit: https://www.mahealthconnector.org.
-Or, contact our Student Health Insurance Broker to inquire about their alternative student plan for students enrolled for less than nine credits.
+To find out about other insurance options visit https://www.mahealthconnector.org.